 LARGE ARCH : HENRY MOORE : 1971

 It was selected for the public plaza after library architect I.M.
-Pei suggested that Moore’s amorphous style would contrast well with the rectilinear qualities of his library and First Christian Church,
+Pei suggested that Moore’s curvilinear work would contrast well with the rectilinear style of his library as well as First Christian Church,

 Xenia and J. Irwin Miller commissioned the sculpture and donated it to the library.

 “We have just finished a remarkable new plaza here.
 It is surrounded by a 30-year-old church designed by Eliel Saarinen, and a brand new county library by I.M.
 Pei.
 In its center is one of the largest sculptures Henry Moore has ever done, commissioned for the spot.
-This is now one of the great [public] spaces in America … in a most real and human way it has now become a physical and spiritual center of our town.
-It has made the plaza of which it is the focus one of the finest spaces in America.”
+This is now one of the great [public] spaces in America … in a most real and human way, it has now become a physical and spiritual center of our town.
+It has made the plaza of which it is in the focus of one of the finest spaces in America.”